 A Power Wheels with a greater weight allowance can effectively extend the product's use-life and allow for an alternative for a child around the 100-pound mark.

 Part of the reason why some of the Power Wheels allow for a greater weight limit is so that they may account for multiple drivers riding together at the same time.
 If you are riding alone, this can work to your advantage because you may now solely occupy the full extent of the weight capacity by yourself.

 It is always highly advisable to follow the manufacturer's recommendations for capacity.
-Failure to do so can damage the product or, even worse, injury to the user.
+Failure to do so can damage the product or, even worse, injure the user.

 Where to Buy a Power Wheels Wild Thing

 By this point in the article, we have gone over all of the many pros and a few of the possible cons, which has allowed us to say that the Wild Thing is a very impressive all-around product.

 All we are left with now is the question of where to purchase one of your own.

 The best place to purchase the Power Wheels Wild Thing is by following this link to the official Fisher-Price website.
 Here you can reliably order this fantastic product at the lowest price available.

 If you already own a Wild Thing or any other Power Wheels product, and you require a replacement battery, this Power Wheels Brand 12-Volt Rechargeable Battery will be exactly what you need.